What samples can be used?

 How can I book my test?

 To book an appointment at one of our private sexual health clinics in Europe, please call our expert Patient Services team on the number given above.
-If you would prefer to book online, you can use our online booking system by clicking on the orange button at the top of the page.
+If you would prefer to book online, you can use our online booking system by clicking on the Book Now button.